-This course aims to help students understand how computer games are evolving as global phenomena in the world and what are the latest dynamics of the field that they need to follow.
-The topics covered include an advanced understanding of game design / level design and processes including pitching of ideas, preparation of a design document and application of game design principles.
-The course will equip the students with rudimentary skills in game technology and game prototyping tools, allowing prototyping their own game ideas.
+This course aims to help students understand how computer games are evolving as global phenomena and what the latest industry dynamics are that they need to follow.
+The topics covered include an advanced understanding of game design and level design processes, including pitching ideas, preparation design documents and applying game design principles.
+The course will equip the students with rudimentary skills in game technology and game prototyping tools, allowing them to prototype their own ideas.